 KVU Singers began life as Keighley Vocal Union in 1906 and has continued through both world wars without a break.
 Most members in those days came from the many church and chapel choirs in the area.
-Festivals were the most important part of the choir diary and seven were entered within the first twelve months of existence with five first prizes!
+Festivals were the most important part of the choir diary and seven were entered within the first twelve months of the choir's existence with five first prizes!

-Jack Smith, Frank`s father, took over as conductor in 1937 and the choir went from strength to strength winning many trophies at music festivals and performing on television
+Jack Smith, Frank`s father, took over as conductor in 1937 and the choir went from strength to strength, winning many trophies at music festivals and performing on television.

-As competitive festivals declined the choir gave more concerts including many large works written by composers from Purcell to Karl Jenkins and many in between.
+As competitive festivals declined the choir gave more concerts, including many large works written by composers from Purcell to Karl Jenkins and many in between.

 For many years the choir has promoted a series of annual concerts featuring local young musicians and in 2014 the choir ran a competition for young composers in partnership with Jessica Foxley Music Projects.
 Several of our former guest soloists have now become well known performers and professional musicians.